avysel/ethereum-getting-started/private-network.md

 **All nodes on the network should now be able to see this transaction.**

-New check the new balances:
+Now check the new balances:

 ```javascript
 > web3.fromWei(eth.getBalance("0x5957cf50f748af5ef68bc777af8833ba5ab2a29b"))